iutinvg/compass/README.markdown

 Nearest changes:

 * better, correct graphics
-* customization of point to show
+* customization of place to point
 * relevant layout for different devices (tablets)
 * insert an instructon about how to calibrate device sensors